- Symptoms When Your Dog Is Stung By Wasp In The Mouth?

 The wrong medication or dose for the size and weight of your dog could critically worsen its condition.

-Only administer antihistamines when prescribed by a vet to ensure you use the right type and dose.
+Only administer antihistamines when a vet prescribes them to ensure you use the right type and dose.

 5. Keep Calm